 Start Tableau and under Connect, select Salesforce.
 For a complete list of data connections, select More under To a Server.
 Then do the following:

-Enter your user name and password for Salesforce.com.
+Enter your sign-in credentials for Salesforce.com.

 Select Log In.

 In the Allow Access dialog box, select Allow.